MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/what-is-the-defaultwpp-ini-file-.md

 -   Architecture-dependent data types, such as SLONGPTR

--   Predefined constants--such as COMPNAME (computer name), %!FUNC! (function name), and %!LEVEL! (provide level)--that can be included in the [trace message prefix](trace-message-prefix.md) by editing the %TRACE\_FORMAT\_PREFIX% environment variable
+-   Predefined constants--such as COMPNAME (computer name), %!FUNC! (function name), and %!LEVEL! (provider level)--that can be included in the [trace message prefix](trace-message-prefix.md) by editing the %TRACE\_FORMAT\_PREFIX% environment variable

 -   Format specification constants that let you use format specifications in trace messages like those used in **printf** statements.
-For example, it defines **s** is a custom string object, **ASTR**, and then defines **ASTR**, a complex data type, as a formatted string.

 -   Special types for types commonly used in tracing, such as IPADDR, HRESULT, and GUID.